conan1iu/webscraping/README.md

       <img width="910" alt="image" src="https://user-images.githubusercontent.com/87015101/187059969-5d6b78ff-17eb-4e8f-98f9-2017b00d2b18.png">

-      I chose to scrape the PE ratio from CNBC as i) NASDAQ did not have the value and ii) even when using the formula to calculate the PE ratio, there are sometimes minute rounding errors.
+      I chose to scrape the PE ratio from CNBC directly as i) NASDAQ did not have the value and ii) even when using the formula to calculate the PE ratio, there are sometimes minute rounding errors.